xJackyll/Azure_VM_Provisioning/README.md

 This project relies on a specific folder and file structure.
 To ensure proper functionality, **DO NOT** modify:

-- Folder names.
+- Folder & File names.
-- File names.
+- The Data in the Files .
-- The structure outlined in the "Project Structure" section.
+- The Structure outlined in the "Project Structure" section.

 Any alterations to these elements may lead to unexpected behavior and could compromise the project's functionality.